hampusborgos/country-flags/README.md

 ## Exporting to pngs

 In addition to the the SVG "sources" for all flags, we've also provided PNG exports of the SVG renderings in 100px, 250px, and 1000px widths.
-If you're still using PNGs (SVG are scalable, after all), and the pre-rendered versions don't fit your needs, use the following methods to get different widths:
+If you're still using PNGs (SVGs are scalable, after all), and the pre-rendered versions don't fit your needs, use the following methods to get different widths:

 ### Arbitrary Width